 In pulp novels and movies inspired by them, “the reporter” was often a stand-in or sidekick to the other standard character, “the detective.”
 Sometimes the desired effect was comic, sometimes serious.
 Sometmes reporters or editors were murder victims in plots that gave another view of public perceptions of the press and media ethics.
 Of course, whole series were based on reporter-detective characters, “Casey, Crime Photographer,” “Big Town” editor Steve Wilson, “Front Page Farrell,” and more.
 Farrell and a few others may be found here in the Soaps & Romance department.
 A lot of real-life detective work by reporters showed up in a dramatized series called The Big Story.
 And a series like Night Beat could and did mix detective-style plots with suspense and human interest dramas.
+For that matter, adventure heroes like Superman and the Green Hornet often acted like detectives in their newsroom secret identities.

 But reporters also showed up in the even more common detective series, like Sam Spade, Box 13, Let George Do It, as well as sometimes detective-like juvenile adventure series from The Blue Beetle to The Lone Ranger.